matt-nev/matt-nev/README.md

 ### **Student at *Microsoft Leap***

-I'm currently studying and re-skilling to become a Technical Program Manager by participating in the Microsoft Leap program.
+I'm currently studying and re-skilling to become a Technical Program Manager by participating in the *Microsoft Leap Internal Program*.